Krimml Waterfall is the highest waterfall in Austria. It’s no wonder the 380 meter (1246 ft) waterfalls are one of Austria’s most visited attractions.

 - It’s possible to get there by train, but from Munich, it takes ~5 hours.

 - The road is mountainous and very windy.
-My guess is that there are a lot of traffic jams in summer since the waterfall receives 350,000 visitors a year.
+I guess that there are a lot of traffic jams in summer since the waterfall receives 350,000 visitors a year.
 Go in spring or fall.
-If you do go in summer, try to go during the week.
+If you do go in the summer, try to go during the week.
 It wasn’t busy when we were then, but then it wasn’t officially open either.